Artsweek 2025 Programs

 An intimate felting workshop providing a safe space for people experiencing cancer (diagnosis, treatment, remission, living with cancer).
 As a cancer survivor, Melissa found the slow, careful and mindful stabbing action that felting requires, cathartic.
 The artist hopes others experiencing cancer will feel the same way.

 Preregistration is required to attend.
 If you are someone experiencing cancer, please register on Eventbrite.
 Participants have the option of using their own hair.
-Insert Eventbrite info here
+Insert Eventbrite info here:

 Take-Out Poetry Cart